dclnbrght/web/content-software/career-planning-in-the-ai-era.md

 ## The Onboarding Paradox

-As AI increasingly automates basic tasks and repetitive work, many companies have paused hiring, forcing leaders to rethink their workforce strategies.
-The focus is shifting towards empowering experienced employees to manage AI agents and apply their specialist knowledge to enhance productivity and streamline operations.
+As AI increasingly automates basic tasks and repetitive work, leaders are forced to rethink their workforce strategies, with many companies implementing hiring freezes.
+The focus is shifting towards empowering experienced employees to manage AI agents, leveraging their expertise to optimise workflows and boost productivity.

 But this creates a paradox.
-If companies don't hire new employees, who will have the knowledge to manage AI agents in the future as experienced employees retire?
+If companies don't hire new employees, who will have the knowledge to manage AI agents in the future as experienced employees move on or retire?
 For people entering the job market, how do they gain the experience needed to effectively manage AI agents and judge whether they're performing correctly?

-The traditional path, starting in narrow roles and gradually expanding expertise over years, is no longer practical.
+The traditional career path, starting in narrow roles and gradually expanding expertise over years, is no longer practical.

-This paradox demands a fundamentally different approach to career development, one focused on broader design thinking and adaptability from day one.
+This paradox demands a fundamentally different approach to career development, one focused on broader system thinking and adaptability from day one.

 ## Four Stages of AI Advancement in Work